The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Tridiagonal matrices

 The matrices $C_1$ and $C_2$ on the other hand we have no issues with decomposing.
 Choosing $a_0=0$ we obtain

 where $C_1=V_1V_1^T$ and $C_2=V_2V_2^T$.
 Therefore

 where $C=VV^T$ and hence $C$ is completely positive. \end{example}

 The decomposition given by Equation~\eqref{veqn} leads to the following result, which includes tridiagonal doubly stochastic positive definite matrices.
-Corollary~4.11 of \cite{BH} encompasses this result, but its proof relies on deletion of a leaf from a connected acyclic graph; our method of proof is more direct, does not involve graph theory, and relies solely on Equation~\eqref{veqn} and observing the leading principal minors of the matrix.
+Corollary~4.11 of \cite{BH} (doubly non-negative tridiagonal matrices are completely positive) encompasses this result, but its proof relies on deletion of a leaf from a connected acyclic graph; our method of proof is more direct, does not involve graph theory, and relies solely on Equation~\eqref{veqn} and observing the leading principal minors of the matrix.

-\begin{proposition} If $A$ is a symmetric tridiagonal doubly non-negative matrix, then $A$ is completely positive. \end{proposition}
+\begin{proposition} If $A$ is a symmetric tridiagonal positive definite entrywise non-negative matrix, then $A$ is completely positive. \end{proposition}

 \begin{proof} Sylvester's criterion tells us that for a real symmetric matrix $A$, positive definiteness is equivalent to all leading principal minors of $A$ being positive.

 Note that all square roots in the denominators of the entries in Equation~(\ref{veqn}) being well-defined with $a_0=0$ imply that all leading principal minors are positive.
 Indeed, taking $a_0=0$ in the construction of Equation~\eqref{veqn}, we find the following.
 For $v_1$ to be well-defined, we have $a_1> 0$, which is the $1\times1$ leading principal minor.